How to Install Python 3.8 on Ubuntu 18.04

 Update the packages list and install the packages necessary to build Python:

-sudo apt update sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev wget
+sudo apt install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev wget

 At the time of writing this article, the latest release is